Change Firewall preferences on Mac

 Automatically allow downloaded signed software to receive incoming connections

-Allow downloaded apps and services that are signed by a valid certificate authority to be automatically added to the list of allowed apps, without your authorisation.
+Allow downloaded apps and services that are signed by a valid certificate authority to be automatically added to the list of allowed apps, without your authorization.

 Enable stealth mode

 Prevent your Mac from responding to probing requests that can be used to reveal its existence.
-The Mac still answers requests from authorised apps, but unauthorised requests such as ICMP (ping) get no response.
+The Mac still answers requests from authorized apps, but unauthorized requests such as ICMP (ping) get no response.

 Increase the security on your Mac by automatically logging out after a period of inactivity and limiting access to system-wide preferences.

 Certain shared services can connect through the firewall when they are turned on in Sharing preferences.
 For additional security, you can prevent connections to these incoming services by turning off the service in Sharing preferences.
 See Share your Mac screen, files, and services with other users on your network.